 Sue Tafalla, LCMHCA

-Whether you are navigating a difficult season, processing past experiences, or simply looking for support and guidance, I would be honored to walk alongside you in the process.
-I look forward to connecting with you.
+Whether you are navigating a difficult season, processing past experiences, or seeking support to reach your goals, I would be honored to walk alongside you toward greater healing, confidence, growth, and lasting hope.

 Holly Springs Office